 We visit the the Butchart Gardens today as well as some farms and other spectacular locations on the island before a free evening in Victoria.

 A leisurely morning to take in the sights of this beautiful and unique portside capital at your own pace.
-We then board our chartered float plane for a spectacular flight and water-landing arrival into downtown Vancouver.
-We check-in to our nearby hotel before enjoying a guided city tour to help get our bearings.
+At 1.15 pm we board our chartered float plane for a spectacular flight and water-landing arrival into downtown Vancouver.